-Every door is locked by default.
-The agent cannot try and be stopped.
-There is no door to knock on.
-There is no inspection.
-The only way a door opens is if policy explicitly unlocks it.
-So the agent has no choice but to meet the gate.
+On the governed route, the door is locked by default.
+The agent cannot make the routed action take effect first and be inspected later.
+The only way that door opens is if policy explicitly unlocks it.
+So, on that route, the action has to meet the gate.
 That's the first thing.

 The second thing: everything that passes through or is blocked — it's recorded by an instrument designed to record things as they actually happened.